mdvanes/rustcors/README.md

 The server will start on http://0.0.0.0:5001/

-- GET / → returns `Hello, World!`
+- GET http://0.0.0.0:5001/https://mdworld.nl → returns the content of https://mdworld.nl.
+If this is HTML, it will render the HTML but will not resolve resources like JS, CSS, or images that are imported with a relative path.
-- Any other path or method → returns 404 Not Found
+- When the `PORT` envar is left out, the default port is 5080

 ## Dependencies